google/temporian/tools/docstring_guidelines.md

 **Returns: (or Yields: for generators)**

 Describe the semantics of the return value.
+If more than a single line, break into a new line with an extra indentation.
 Do not document the expected return type (type hints are enough).
 Do not include the section for functions that return `None`.
 If a tuple is returned, describe it as: `Returns: A tuple (a, b) where a is...`.